 The Committee may change the nature of the adjustments in the event the transactions are consummated in a materially different manner than originally contemplated.
-Additionally, the adjustments to be applied to Mr. Diller's outstanding option awards will be determined once it is determined what roles, if any, he will play in any of the companies IAC intends to spin-off.

 Presuming the spin-off transactions occur prior to February 2009, the following table reflects the effect of these adjustments on all equity awards of Messrs.
 Kaufman, McInerney and Blatt which were outstanding prior to 2008.
 The treatment of Mr. Lebda's outstanding awards is discussed below.